pu2clr/SI4735/README.md

 __Attention__: The full ssb patch needs about 16KB on eeprom.  __All data that you have stored before into eeprom will be lost after the execution of the sketch SI47XX_09_SAVE_SSB_PATCH_EEPROM__.

+__The EEPROM device used for testing was the AT24C256 Serial I2C Interface__

 <BR>